liangzhaolz/experiments/index.md

 ### Mandarin dialect perception

 A pilot study on perception of unfamiliar tone systems is about to launch.
-If you are a native speaker of Standard Mandarin, you are eligible!
+If you are a native speaker of **Standard Mandarin**, you are eligible!